Free Yourself from This Destructive Mindset

 How will you reject the limits induced by fear?

-How will you learn to use your greatest gift, your full brain, to become UNSTOPPABLE?
+How will you learn to use your greatest gift, your full brain, to become unstoppable?

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.

-At the height of his successful career, Roddy experienced his own health and happiness crisis.
+At the height of his successful career, Roddy experienced a personal health and happiness awakening.
 During this profoundly transformative time, he began applying his deep knowledge of performance neuroscience to his everyday life.
-He discovered that, in moments of trauma, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create distress, and prevent us from reaching our full innate potential.
+He discovered that, in moments of stress, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create profound (and often hidden) distress, and prevent us from reaching our innate potential.